malekaburaddaha/Deep-Learning-Nanodegree/Dog-breed project/README.md

 4. Classifying dog breeds: via preprocessing our images  (rotating, resizing, cropping, etc...) and training the model for a sufficient number of epochs to obtain the desired results.
 5. The last step will be to test a few images (dogs and human pictures) of our own choice and see how the model will perform.

+## Suggested Improvement

+This project can be improved as follow:
+1. Considering training the model with more number of epochs which could make an improvement.
+2. Considering more image augmentation that would make an improvement.
+3. Considering more improvement of the accuracy of the model by adding more layers or editing any of the model’s parameters such as the learning rate, optimizing function.